awave1/lecture-notes/grst205/midterm01.md

     * **Darius** died in 486 BCE; **Xerxes** was his successor
     * By 480 BCE, when Xerxes was ready for massive Greek invasion, in awe of Persia, Some Greek cities joined Persian Empire
     * The rest formed **Hellenic League** to defend themselves
+    * Cleitheres divided into the into to 10 new tribes
+    * Leaders of Alecmaeonids